Family Support Groups

 Scottish Families Support Groups

-We currently run support groups in East Dunbartonshire and Forth Valley.
-If you do not live in these areas, we can help find a group that is closer to where you stay.
-There are many groups that run across Scotland and our services directory has their contact details and information.
+We currently run our own support groups in Aberdeenshire, East Dunbartonshire, and Forth Valley.
+If you do not live in these areas we can help you find a group that is closer to you.
+These groups are facilitated by members of our team:

-We collect personal information from you when you call our helpline and if you are referred into one of our support groups.
-Full details can be read in our Support Service Policy Notice.
+We collect personal information from you when you contact us about our Family Support Groups.
+Full details can be read in our Support Service Policy.